-ATTENDANCE POLICY AND PROCEDURES
+ATTENDANCE POLICIES AND PROCEDURES

 The New Albany Floyd County Consolidated School Corporation requires that students attend each day the school is in session.
-Each day of school is part of a sequential learning process; therefore missing even one day without good cause should be avoided.
-Our schools are committed to recognizing and celebrating students and classrooms with exemplary attendance.
+Each day of school is part of a sequential learning process; therefore missing even one day should be avoided.